henryjosephson/henryjosephson.com/content/writing/college-advice.md

 ### Write things

 Get good at expressing yourself, and also get good at making points cogently.
-Remember how I talked about making important things second-nature?
+Remember how I talked about [making important things second-nature](#offload-difficult-things-to-automations-habits-or-other-people)?
 You can do this with persuasion and explanation and entertainment and all the important things writing does.
 If you can't put it into words, that's good evidence that you don't understand it.
 And if writing is hard every time, you'll do it less — so make it second nature.
 Practice turning thoughts into sentences.
 Practice circumlocution when you're stuck.
 You can't always wait for the perfect phrasing.

 ### Read widely based on curiosity, not just relevance

+[Read widely based on curiosity](#read-things-euverywhere), not just relevance.
 Follow your gut and read things just because they seem interesting, even if they feel totally unrelated to your classes or goals right now.
 It's enjoyable, and you never know when that random knowledge might spark a cool idea or turn out to be useful later.
 Some of your best insights might come from sources you weren't even looking for.
 It won't always pay off right away, but this habit will shape the questions you ask and how you connect different ideas, which is more valuable than you might think.

 ### Have an easy way to capture ideas

 Good ideas, interesting quotes, or book recommendations often pop up at inconvenient times – maybe walking to class or in the shower.
 Don't let them vanish!
-Find a simple, quick way to jot them down.[^34] The main thing is making it effortless.
+[Find a simple, quick way to jot them down](#offload-difficult-things-to-automations-habits-or-other-people).[^34] The main thing is making it effortless.

 ## Health and Lifestyle